deliveroo/roo_on_rails/README.routemaster_client.md

 ### Create publishers for lifecycle events

-We have now configured our models to publish lifecycle events to Routemaster, but it won't send anything until you have created matching publishers.
+We have now configured our models to publish lifecycle events to Routemaster, but it won't send anything until you have enabled publishing and created matching publishers.
 Let's start with creating a `BasePublisher` that we can then inherit from:

 ```ruby
 # app/publishers/base_publisher.rb